 The data described above is just a sampling of what you can research and analyze to help you and your student develop a solid list of colleges.
 Hopefully this type of approach will make you feel comfortable your student will be applying to schools that are not just academic and social fits, but also financial fits as well.

-We’ll walk step by step for how to use websites and their data to create a list of colleges where your student has a higher likelihood of receiving merit scholarships.
+We’ll walk step by step through how to use our tools and the data to create a list of colleges where your student has a higher likelihood of receiving merit scholarships.

 CONNECT WITH OTHER PARENTS FIGURING OUT HOW TO PAY FOR COLLEGE